1300 S. W. Mudd, MC 4712

-A master’s level program in electrical engineering permits the graduate student to further specialize her/his knowledge and skills within a wide range of disciplines.
-For those who are interested in pursuing a career in teaching or research, our Ph.D. program offers the opportunity to conduct research under faculty super-vision at the leading edge of technology and applied science.
-Research seminars are offered in a wide range of areas, including telecommunications, very large scale integrated circuits, photonics, and microelectronics.
+A master’s level program in electrical engineering permits graduate students to further specialize their knowledge and skills within a wide range of disciplines.
+For those who are interested in pursuing a career in teaching, research, or advanced development, our Ph.D. program offers the opportunity to conduct research under faculty supervision at the leading edge of technology and applied science.
+Seminars are offered in all research areas.

 The Electrical Engineering Department, along with the Computer Science Department, also offers B.S. and M.S. programs in computer engineering.
 Details on those programs can be found in the Computer Engineering section.

-The research interests of the faculty encompass a number of rapidly growing areas, vital to the development of future technology, that will affect almost every aspect of society: communications and information processing; solid-state devices; ultrafast optics and photonics; microelectronic circuits, integrated systems and computer-aided design; systems biology; and electromagnetics and plasmas.
-Details on all of these areas can be found at www.ee.columbia.edu/research.
+The research interests of the faculty encompass a number of rapidly growing areas, vital to the development of future technology, that will affect almost every aspect of society: signals, information, and data; networking and communications; nanoscale structures and integrated solid-state devices; nanoelectronics and nanophotonics; integrated circuits and systems; systems biology; neuroengineering; and smart electric energy.
+Details on all of these areas can be found at ee.columbia.edu/research.